eraffaelli/oneshotrpg/content/blog/creating-the-characters/naming-the-rpg-races.md

 The playable races of One Shot RPG are finally given a proper name.
 The names adhere to a set of requirements designed to get players into the game faster and to prevent confusion at the table.<!--more-->

 ## Time for a Name
 Up until now I’ve been referring to the three alien RPG character races by a generic name: plant and stone people, animal people, and metal people.
 These generic names are what humans call the alien species, as sort of a shorthand or slang.
-This is true both inworld and out--it’s what _I’ve_ been calling them so far.
+This is true both inworld and out---it’s what _I’ve_ been calling them so far.
 It’s time to give these species a proper name, a word that they would use to describe themselves.

 ## Goals for Naming RPG Races
 There are a few things to consider when coming up for a name for an RPG race.
 These requirements are designed to make the [setting more accessible](/blog/creating-the-setting/requirements-for-a-role-playing-game-setting/#gameplay-and-experience-requirements) and to allow the customer to [get into the game faster](/blog/creating-the-setting/justification-for-one-shot-rpg/#the-issue-of-preparation-and-accessibility) by not having to have to remember race names.
 The requirements for the names are:

 - Short, one word
-- Real word--not made up
+- Real word---not made up
 - Generic
 - Relate to the race
 - Doesn’t conflict with other phrases